Displaying Altair Charts#

 If you are using Altair outside of a Jupyter notebook environment (such as a Python or IPython terminal) charts will be displayed as a textual representation.
 Rendering of Altair charts requires executing Javascript code, which your Python terminal cannot do natively.

-For recommendations on how to use Altair outside of notebook environments, see Working in non-Notebook Environments.
+For recommendations on how to use Altair outside of notebook environments, see Working in environments without a JavaScript frontend.